daveWid/cactus/README.md

 ## Defining Columns

-The goal of the defining the columns is not to be able to generate the sql to create your tables, but to convert the string values from the database over to native php types.
+The goal of defining the columns is not to be able to generate the sql to create your tables, but to convert the string values from the database over to native php types.